imperial-genomics-facility/igf-pipeline-help/qc_report_page.md

 #### Navigate to project data page

-You can reach this page from any of the run level or sample level pages by clicking the '**Project Home**' from top nevigation menu.
+You can reach this page from any of the run level or sample level pages by clicking the '**Project Home**' from top navigation menu.

 <p>
 </p>